 Natural light makes colors appear rich and vibrant. .So when possible, have your rooms lit with natural light.
 This happens in the planning stage with the addition of windows and skylights.
 A balance of natural light evenly distributed from two or more directions is desirable since it helps reduce shadow in the interior as well as fatigue.
 Be sure to add table lamps to the dark corners of a room where natural light cannot reach.
 You can also add more light to a room by adding mirrors and reflective surfaces.

 Take care when planning the placement of light switches and outlets.
 If you have thought through the function, flow and purpose of the room, you'll be able to strategically place these items so they are convenient, and purposeful.
 I have also found that dimmer switches installed in multipurpose rooms makes the lighting more versatile and energy efficient.

 The lighting industry is changing quickly.
-Most of the information I learned in college is obsolete already (I say already but it's been almost two decades -- wow, does time fly).
-Because of this, and the large amounts of information and selection available today on the internet and because lighting has such a profound effect on the look of our homes and the lives we live there, it is not uncommon to feel overwhelmed while making lighting decisions.
+Most of the information I learned in college is obsolete already (but it's been almost two decades -- wow, does time fly).
+The traditional interior design 'gatekeepers' are mostly gone as well.
+This means designer lighting can be purchased online without the hefty markup of a traditional interior designer acting as a middle man.
+Because of all the large amounts of information and selection available today and because lighting has such a profound effect on the look of our homes and the lives we live there, it is not uncommon to feel overwhelmed while making lighting decisions.
 If you have questions, do not hesitate to contact me for additional help.
-If I can not answer your questions, I have peeps that can!! :)
+If I can not answer your questions, I have peeps that can!!